-- Respond without showing any signs of disquiet, anxiety or shock. - Enquire casually about how an injury was sustained or why a child appears upset.
-E.g. How did you? - Confidentiality must never be promised to children, young people, or adults in this situation. - 2 Observe carefully the demeanor or behaviour of the child. - Record in detail what has been seen and heard in the child's own words (after you have spoken to them, not during a disclosure). - Do not interrogate or enter into detailed investigations: rather, encourage the child to say what she/he wants until enough information is gained to decide whether or not a referral is appropriate. - 2 Ensure if the child is complaining of being hurt/unwell this is reported immediately
+- Respond without showing any signs of disguiet, anxiety or shock. - Enquire casually about how an injury was sustained or why a child appears upset. - Confidentiality must never be promised to children, young people, or adults in this situation. - Observe carefully the demeanor or behaviour of the child. - Record in detail what has been seen and heard in the child's own words (after you have spoken to them, not during a disclosure). - Do not interrogate or enter into detailed investigations: rather, encourage the child to say what she/he wants until enough information is gained to decide whether or not a referral is appropriate. - Ensure if the child is complaining of being hurt/unwell this is reported immediately